14sudharsan/omdb/README.md

 It will automatically download docker image from docker hub and it will prompt for

-Enter the MovieName : Shooter       ## For example Enter movie name
+Enter the MovieName : Shooter

 Expected Output